-Qualitative Me trics (general descriptions a ind estimates) Sid Archite ctural Metric Sidewalks (% of neighborhood) Quality of Sidewalks Width of Sidewalks (ft as a range) Sidewalk Material Sidewalk Offset from the Street (ft as a range) Common Architectural Styles Freq St Metric Defined Percent of streets in neighborhood that include a sidewalk.
+Qualitative Me trics (general descriptions a nd estimates) Sidewalk Conditions (on average) Archite ctural Metric Sidewalks (% of neighborhood) Quality of Sidewalks Width of Sidewalks (ft as a range) Sidewalk Material Sidewalk Offset from the Street (ft as a range) Common Architectural Styles Freq St Metric Defined Percent of streets in neighborhood that include a sidewalk.
 Observation of existing sidewalks in poor, fair, or good quality and missing, or gaps in sidewalk.
 Measured width of existing sidewalks.
 Material of existing sidewalks with the following options: concrete, brick, grass, permeable pavement, crushed granite, asphalt.
 Distance between the street curb and the sidewalk.
 Common Architectural Styles are a definite type of architecture, distinguished by special characteristics of structure and ornament.
 The following options were identified: Minimal Traditional, Craftsman, Ranch, Queen Anne, National Folk, New Traditional, Contemporary/Mid-Century Modern, Folk Victorian, Vernacular, Other.
-De "Othe "Com Metadata City of San Marcos Assessr GIS Sidewalk Data.
-With in City of San Marcos Sidewalk Assessment 2020 Data.
+De "Othe "Com Metadata City of San Marcos GIS Sidewalk Data.
+City of San Marcos Sidewalk Assessment 2020 Data.
 Verified with in-person field data.
 City of San Marcos GIS Sidewalk Data.
 Validated by Aerial Imagery and in-person field data.
 High-level observation.
 Manual measurement using Aerial Imagery.
 Collected as part of in-person field data collection (Housing Character Data).
-Colle pe col Cl Blanco Gardens 34.00% Good 3ft - 6ft concrete Oft - 7ft Minimal Traditional (73%), New Traditional (9%), Ranch (7%) Notes The overall quality of sidewalk infrastructure is considered excellent, but gaps in the system - coupled with instances of cracking or uplift - provides room for improvement.
+Colle pe col Cl Blanco Gardens 34.00% Good 3ft - 6ft concrete 0ft - 7ft Minimal Traditional (73%), New Traditional (9%), Ranch (7%) Notes The overall quality of sidewalk infrastructure is considered excellent, but gaps in the system - coupled with instances of cracking or uplift - provides room for improvement.
 Much of the neighborhood has sidewalk infrastructure on only one side of the street (for example, along Barbara Drive and Sturgeon Drive).
-Some streets in the neighborhood lack sidewalks entirely - such as Smith Lane and Conway Drive - and residents are forced to walk in the right-of-way. distances between the t-of-way is between 0ft the tof-way is between 0ft distances of the road turgeon Drive, and Linda has average offset of 5ft eases or increases in ere are existing trees and maximum offset of the onote that portions of River Road have been due to the ongoing CIP proughfare.
+Some streets in the neighborhood lack sidewalks entirely - such as Smith Lane and Conway Drive - and residents are forced to walk in the right-of-way. sidewalk and the righ and 7ft.
+Most sidewa are positioned direct (seen on River Road, St Drive).
+Barbara Drive hout this value decrinstances where th (minimum offset of 4ft 7ft).
+It is important to the sidewalk along replaced with asphalt projects along this the will be restored to t condition once the im distances between the t-of-way is between 0ft the t-of-way is between 0ft distances of the road turgeon Drive, and Linda has average offset of 5ft eases or increases in ere are existing trees and maximum offset of the onote that portions of River Road have been due to the ongoing CIP proughfare.
 These areas their original concrete provement projects are pleted.
 The r hom Dr co mir chai throu r Add story (su Apar rive Apar 123 ave build